flutter/io_flip/README.md

 Check [the data loader docs](api/tools/data_loader) for documentation on how the initial data is loaded.

-## Running the loading testing bot
+## Running the loading testing bot locally

 [Flop](./flop) is a loading testing bot written in Flutter that runs on web meant to help testing the scaling of the backend of the game.